 Birr is the official unit of currency of Ethiopia and has been in service in since the Nineteen-Thirties.
 One Birr can be broken down into 100 cents.
-Ethiopian currency comes in 100, 50, 10, 5 and 1 Ethiopian Birr notes.
+Ethiopian Birr notes comes in 200, 100, 50, 10, 5 and 1 denomination.

 Ethiopian Birr Notes

 The Bank of Ethiopia introduced Birr notes in 1932 as the need increased due to the country’s rising GDP and the major exports that Ethiopia had at the time.